Boyertown Community Library is a U.S. Passport Acceptance Facility.

 - Minors (under 16 years) must have both parents present or have a notarized Statement of Consent form (DS-3053) from the absent parent.

-- If you need your passport urgently, please see: How to Get Your Passport in a Hurry (Currently, life-or-death emergenices only).
+- If you need your passport urgently, for an emergency, please see: How to Get Your Passport in a Hurry.

-- Both Passport Card and Passport Book can be used in place of a REAL-ID complaint license for domestic commercial air travel.
-Due to COVID-19, REAL ID enforcement is postponed until October 1, 2021.
+- Both Passport Card and Passport Book can be used in place of a REAL-ID compliant license for domestic commercial air travel.
+Due to COVID-19, REAL ID enforcement is postponed until May 3, 2023.

 - Passport Card – Not for travel by air.
 Valid for land and sea crossings between the U.S. and Canada, Mexico, Bermuda and the Caribbean only.